 Unusual Options Activity Insight: United Airlines Holdings

-On Wednesday, shares of United Airlines Holdings (NASDAQ:UAL) saw unusual options activity.
-After the option alert, the stock price moved up to $52.51.
+United Airlines Holdings (NASDAQ:UAL) shares experienced unusual options activity on Thursday.
+The stock price moved up to $53.06 following the option alert.

 - Option Type: SWEEP